mejiaadonay/myComputerScienceNotes/Linux-Command-Line-Basic.md

 **`sudo apt-get install unzip`** command to install package in linux server.
 In order to unzip a zip folder.

+**control + r** is reverse-i-search on the terminal which let you search your shell history.

+`cat + fileNameOrFilesNames` display the content of the txt file on the terminal.

+`wc + file_Name` is a command to anylize files.
+From left to right **12  393 2483 bivalves.txt** lines, words, bytes and fileName.

 # Lesson 3: The Linux Filesystem

 Working with files and directories is a big part of using the shell.
 In this lesson you'll learn basic commands for interacting with the filesystem.